Note: For the International Cosplay Competitions, click the button below:

 COSPLAY PHOTO SHOOT GATHERINGS

 Youmacon features scheduled gatherings for cosplayers from the same series to meet up and get photos.
-These gatherings will take place in the Winter Garden, located in the RenCen, the River Walk at RenCen, TCF Center South Atrium at level 100 and level 200, and the Gardner Wall (located near the escalator to the People Mover on the 300 level).
+These gatherings will take place in the Winter Garden, located in the RenCen, the River Walk at RenCen, Huntington Place South Atrium at level 100 and level 200, and the Gardner Wall (located near the escalator to the People Mover on the 300 level).
 Further details can be found in the mobile app when available.

 The Masquerade is a Saturday evening Main Event comprised of skit performances and craftsmanship presentation.
-This is a separate contest from the International cosplay contests.
-Skits can enter for performance, craftsmanship, or both, but only those entering both categories are eligible to win Best in Show.
+The masquerade also houses the International cosplay contests.
+Skits can enter for performance, craftsmanship, or both, but only those entering BOTH categories are eligible to win Best in Show.
 You can also model your costume in front of an audience by entering as a walk-on for craftsmanship judging.

 - The Best in Show winners (those who excel in BOTH craftsmanship AND presentation) will win $500(for the group), FREE ADMISSION to Youmacon 2023 plus a fabulous trophy.
 Those winning in Best craftsmanship and Best presentation will also win $250(for the entry group not per person) as well as a fabulous trophy.
 Those who win the best in their respective categories will also receive a fabulous trophy.

-- Masquerade participants should be at the Green Room (Mackinac Ballroom) at 6PM with their badges for check-in.
+- Masquerade and International participants should be at the Green Room (Mackinac Ballroom) at 6PM with their badges for check-in.

 - While waiting for the Masquerade to start, drinks and snacks will be provided.
 Once the Masquerade begins, participants will be guided to the stage for their walk-on or performance.
 Once they are finished on stage, they will return to the Green Room to await awards.

-- Awards for both Hall Cosplay and the Masquerade will be given out at the end of the Masquerade.
+- Awards for both Hall Cosplay and the Masquerade/International will be given out at the end of the Masquerade.

 HALL COSPLAY CONTEST